COVID-19 frequently asked questions

-In light of the Covid-19 crisis and following the Government’s advice to limit non-essential travel, temporary changes to bus services were introduced from Monday 30 March.
+In light of the Covid-19 crisis and following the Government’s advice to limit non-essential travel, temporary changes to bus services were introduced from Monday 30 March, and further timetable changes were made from 5 April.
 More details can be found in our latest news.

 My relative has a bus pass; do they need to stick to the travel times?